justin-napolitano/sup-court-postgres/index.md

   - docker
   - legal-data
   - database-automation
-seoPrimaryKeyword: postgresql database setup
+seoPrimaryKeyword: postgresql database setup supreme court
 seoSecondaryKeywords:
-  - java automation
+  - java database automation
-  - supreme court data
-  - docker compose
+  - docker compose postgresql
-  - sql schema
+  - sql schema design
+  - legal data management
+  - supreme court jurisprudence
 seoOptimized: true
 topicFamily: automation
 topicFamilyConfidence: 0.95
 topicFamilyNotes: >-
   The post focuses on automating PostgreSQL database setup using Java, Maven, Docker, and SQL scripts, which aligns closely with the 'Automation' category's emphasis on scripts and projects for automating build, deployment, and workflows.
 The inclusion of Docker and Java-based automation fits the described family better than others.
+kind: project
+id: github-sup-court-postgres
 ---

 # Setting Up a PostgreSQL Database for Supreme Court Data Using Java and Maven